Looking to start a business, but not sure how? This comprehensive day-by-day guide will help you get your unique idea out into the marketspace.

 Day 11: Research funding options

 How will you fund your business?
 Will you use your own money or approach investors?
 There are options where you could approach your friends and family for funding too.
-In any event, a great place to start looking for outside investment is this article listing investors in South Africa for SMEs.
+At Adworth, we’ve partnered with LulaLend to provide our clients with access of up to R2 million in 24 hours.
+If you’re looking for outside investment, check out this article listing investors in South Africa for SMEs.

 Days 12 & 13: Begin funding applications

 Start figuring out how you’ll get the funding you’ve decided on, on day 11.
-Call the bank, apply online (check out LulaLend as a possibility.)
-Set up meetings with investors or speak to relatives.
+Call the bank, apply online, set up meetings with investors or speak to relatives.
 Whatever you’ve decided on, days 12 & 13 are for putting those decisions into action.

 Day 14: Elevator pitch